Adyen/adyen-wechatpay-ios/README.md

 # AdyenWeChatPayInternal

-[WeChat SDK](https://developers.weixin.qq.com/doc/oplatform/en/Downloads/iOS_Resource.html) is a static .a library, so this repo exposes a wrapper xcframework around the static library for more convenient importing of WeChat SDK specially for Swift Package Manager.
+The [WeChat Pay SDK](https://developers.weixin.qq.com/doc/oplatform/en/Downloads/iOS_Resource.html) is a static `.a` library.
+This repository provides an XCFramework around the static library for more convenient importing of the WeChat Pay SDK.
+This is especially useful when using Swift Package Manager.

 ## Requirements

-- For embedding the XCFramework into an xcode project, Xcode 11+ is required.
+- For embedding the XCFramework into an Xcode project, Xcode 11+ is required.
 - For integrating through Swift Package Manager, Xcode 12+ is required.
 - Supports iOS 10+.